Creamy Coconut Chicken Rice Bowl

 • 30 g light brown sugar

-• 30 ml soy sauce optional, but strongly recommended
+• 30 ml soy sauce — optional but strongly recommended

-Optional Thickener (if needed)
+Optional Thickener

 • 10 g cornstarch